 The College relies on student workers in all facets of operation and expects a conscientious attempt on the student’s part to be a good employee.
 Student workers are expected to be dependable, prompt, responsible and honest.
 Campus employment is, after all, optional.
 Students need to balance their academic and extracurricular activities with their work assignment.
 Illness, examinations, participation in athletics or an off-campus Jan Plan does not necessarily excuse a student from work.
 Departments maintain different policies and practices so employees and employers should agree on the ground rules upon hiring.
 Student Employment is available to assist students who have questions or concerns about their particular job(s).
 We also support employers who have issues with unsatisfactory employee performance.

-Pay rates vary depending on the level assigned for specific position listed in the Student Job Book.
+Pay rates vary depending on the level assigned to a specific position listed in the Student Job Book.

 Level I positions typically do not require previous experience or training.
 Often Level I positions require typing skills, word processing, ability to maintain confidentiality, telephone etiquette skills, attention to detail and neat handwriting.
 They often require a person to be friendly and professional and maintain confidentiality.
 Student workers will generally need training and close to moderate supervision.
 Typical job duties may include stuffing envelopes, answering the telephone and taking accurate messages, photocopying, filing, data entry, running errands around campus and helping with special projects.
 Some positions require the student to handle money or to operate equipment.
 Examples of Level I positions include: Clerk, Mailroom Worker, Circulation Clerk, Trainer Aide, Cashier, Shelver, Dispatcher, Box Office Worker, Projectionist, Telephone Reception Clerk, Concert Usher.